ejnshtein/mangadex-bot/readme.md

 - Favorite list
 - Reading list

+## In progress

+- Gets updates (RSS) for favorite manga in separate chat
+- Mangadex MDList sync (only in bot)
+- Some other stuff like query caching to boost speed and others...

 ## Commands

 Use `/index` or `/search` to access mangadex search page or `/search <manga title>` to search some manga on mangadex.